Pooka Williams Jr.

-Anthony "Pooka" Williams Jr. (born June 19, 1999) is an American football running back for the St. Louis BattleHawks of the XFL.
-He played college football at Kansas.
+Anthony "Pooka" Williams Jr. (born June 19, 1999) is an American professional football running back for the Massachusetts Pirates of the Indoor Football League (IFL).
+He played college football for the Kansas Jayhawks.
 He was named First Team All-Big 12 running back as a freshman and as a sophomore.
 He signed with the Bengals as an undrafted free agent in 2021.

-High school
+Early life

 Williams got the nickname "Pooka" from his grandmother as a child.
 He attended high school at Hahnville High School in Boutte, Louisiana.
 As a senior he ran for 3,118 yards and 37 touchdowns.
 Hahnville lost in the Louisiana 5A State Championship his senior year.
 For his performance his senior year, he was named Louisiana Mr. Football.
 Williams was a four-star recruit out of high school, according to ESPN.com.
 He received offers from LSU, Memphis, Kansas, Mississippi State, and TCU.
 On February 12, 2017, he committed to Kansas.